-- "Configuring Java 2 Connector connection factories" If your data access application implements the J2EE Connector Architecture (JCA) specification, you must configure a connection factory to provide connections to your database. - 2.
-"Installing Java 2 Connector resource adapters" on page 96 After you have configured a connection factory, install a resource adapter, which is used to connect to your database.
+1. "Configuring Java 2 Connector connection factories"

+If your data access application implements the J2EE Connector Architecture (JCA) specification, you must configure a connection factory to provide connections to your database.

+2. "Installing Java 2 Connector resource adapters"

+After you have configured a connection factory, install a resource adapter, which is used to connect to your database.